matrHS/GreenhouseSimulator2024/protocol.md

 ## Types, constants
 <!--TODO - Do you have some specific value types you use in several messages?
 They you can describe
 them here. -->
+The socket timeout timer is shared across all classes as a constant variable.
+The server TCP port is also shared across all.

 ## Message format
 <!--TODO - describe the general format of all messages.
 Then describe specific format for each